Tune

 Who are we designing for?

-Rather than formal research, Tune's design was driven by widely observed frustrations with existing streaming platforms.
-The process began by crafting a persona that captured the core music listener experience, using these insights to guide the design decisions.
+Tune's design was driven by widely observed frustrations with existing streaming platforms.
+The process began by crafting a persona that captured the core music listener experience, using these insights to guide the design.

 User persona